moon-up/moon-sdk-kotlin/docs/Erc20Api.md

 <a id="decimalsErc20"></a>
 # **decimalsErc20**
-> AccountControllerResponse decimalsErc20(authorization, name, inputBody)
+> TransactionAPIResponse decimalsErc20(authorization, name, inputBody)